 - Search your topic on Google (maybe you want to write about “fishing for trout” which is searched 33,100 times per month according to Keywords Everywhere).

-- Look at the first 3 to 4 search results, search the domains in Moz’s DA checker (use the Moz chrome extension), and then skim their article to see if their content is solid.
-Maybe you can say, “hey this site with a low DA is ranking for the term and their content sucks.
+- Look at the first three to four search results, search the domains in Moz’s DA checker (use the Moz chrome extension), and then skim its article to see if the content is solid.
+Maybe you can say, “hey, this site with a low DA is ranking for the term and its content sucks.
 I CAN BEAT THAT.”
 Or maybe you’ll say, “nope, can’t beat Wikipedia”, so you look for another long tail keyword.

 - Keywords Everywhere provides “related keywords” every time you do a live Google search.
 So instead, you search the term “trout fishing lures” (as suggested by Keywords Everywhere after you initially searched “fishing for trout”).
 This long tail keyword is searched 2,400/month (not bad!).

-- You say, “BINGO!
-The top 3 search results are blog posts (not product listings or Walmart!) and you say, “I CAN DO BETTER!”
+- You say, “BINGO!”
+The top three search results are blog posts (not product listings or Walmart) and you say, “I CAN DO BETTER!”
 So, you choose “trout fishing lures” as your main keyword.